vaibhav-gaur-518/jShell/README.md

-# A basic Java shell that supports essential commands like goto, show, clear, and more!
+# A quirky little Java shell that’s got your back with commands like goto, show, clear, and more! 🚀💻🎮 Get ready to have some fun while coding! 😎
+# Yes, I don’t know why I created this either... but here we are! 🤷‍♂️😂

 https://github.com/user-attachments/assets/fc2c2899-7531-484f-b00c-009fd9ce61ff